Deterministic Patterns for Multiple Access with Latency and Reliability Guarantees: Receiver Processing

 \subsection{Collision model}

 We start with a simple model that entails a less computation-intensive processing method at the receiver.
 In the collision model, collisions are assumed to be \textit{destructive}, so only the slots containing a transmission of a single device are considered.
-When the slot $m$ is interference free with only user $i$ transmitting, the received complex baseband signal in \eqref{eq:baseband} simplifies to
+When only user $i$ is transmitting in the slot $m$, the received complex baseband signal in \eqref{eq:baseband} simplifies for a symbol in the slot to

 and the SNR of that signal is $\rho_{m,i}=\frac{P_{x}|g_{m,i}|^2}{\sigma^2} = \theta |g_{m,i}|^2$.
-Since channel coefficients are Rayleigh distributed r.v.'s, the SNR of each packet follows exponential distribution $f_\text{exp}(\rho;\theta)= \frac{1}{\theta}e^{-\frac{\rho}{\theta}}$.
+Since channel coefficients are Rayleigh distributed random variables (r.v.'s), the SNR of each packet follows exponential distribution $f_\text{exp}(\rho;\theta)= \frac{1}{\theta}e^{-\frac{\rho}{\theta}}$.
 As each device transmits $K$ times, there might be up to $K' \leq K$ collision-free replicas, the probability of which is given by \eqref{eq:collfree:random} and \eqref{eq:collfree:steiner}, and it is possible to combine the signals to improve the overall SNR.
 Denote by $\mathcal{J}_i$ the set of indices corresponding to the uninterfered transmissions of device $i$.
-Using maximum ratio combining (MRC), we obtain
+Using MRC, we obtain